Businesses should avoid aggressive short-term reward-seeking culture: RBI Governor Das | Business

 - India

-Das said doing business involves risk-taking.
-But before taking the risk, the upside and downside will have to be carefully considered.
+Risk-taking is the essence of doing business, Das said, emphasising that companies need to carefully weigh the upsides and downsides of every risk before embarking upon it.

-''Businesses should avoid aggressive short-term reward-seeking culture without regard for the build-up of excessive risk in the balance sheet,'' Das said while delivering a speech at the Iconic Week celebrations, as part of the 'Azadi Ka Amrit Mahotsav', to mark the 75th anniversary of Independence.

-The event was organized by the Central Board of Indirect Taxes and Customs (CBIC) here.
+''Businesses should avoid aggressive short-term reward-seeking culture without regard for the build-up of excessive risk in the balance sheet,'' Das said while delivering a speech on Indian Business: Past, Present and Future.
+He was speaking at the Iconic Week celebration as part of the 'Azadi Ka Amrit Mahotsav', to mark the 75th anniversary of Independence, organised by the Central Board of Indirect Taxes and Customs (CBIC).

-Besides, unrealistic strategic assumptions, particularly excessive optimism about capabilities, growth opportunities, and market trends may lead to poor strategic decisions, he noted.
+Besides, unrealistic strategic assumptions, particularly excessive optimism about capabilities, growth opportunities and market trends may lead to poor strategic decisions that imperil business model viability and over-focus on business model viability, he noted.

+The governor said the single most important aspect that determines the long-term success of a business is corporate governance.
+The thrust of sound corporate governance is to help build an environment of trust, transparency and accountability in business entities, which are prerequisites for fostering long-term investment, business stability and integrity, Das said.

+''It is important to remember that trust is the most valuable asset of a business, and good governance aims to protect and preserve that trust in the organisation,'' he added.

 He said the RBI has mandated a host of disclosure for its regulated entities to ensure that they make full disclosure of all material information in their financial statements.